Defiants-org/decentr.net/_posts/2019-07-05-Deconomics.md

 For now, we only ask you comprehend the *theory*: as discussed, we have built the tech to achieve this paradigm, and it works.
 We have the deconomic model ready to support these goals.
 We will in our next (and subsequent posts) be going into the conceptual and technical way we have gone about this.

-Oh, we would also add (though the details of this are for another post), if you get all of the above right, it means an NGI is *sustainable* as it only uses the existing energy already consumed by devices (and not the equivalent of the entire annual electricity consumption of Ireland in Bitcoin mining!)
+Oh, we would also add (though the details of this are for another post), if you get all of the above right, it means web 3.0 is *sustainable* as it only uses the existing energy already consumed by devices (and not the equivalent of the entire annual electricity consumption of Ireland in Bitcoin mining!)

 If you’re still hankering for a glimpse of what a world underpinned by the assumption of individual exchange rates, we recommend these two articles: